What brings you out of ketosis | 5 tips to avoid carbs (and stay in ketosis)

 - Packaged meat and sausage

-5 tips to avoid unconscious carbohydrates (and stay in ketosis).
+5 tips to avoid carbs (and stay in ketosis)

 All of the above eliminated?
 Then apply the following strategies to avoid unconscious carbohydrates and achieve your keto goals!

 Real food (food from the country, not from the factory) such as broccoli or unsalted unroasted nuts do not contain added sugar or other keto "no-no" ingredients.
 Quality is important.
 Choose organic where possible; grass fed meat, wild caught fish, organic poultry and eggs.